axiomhq/next-axiom/README.md

 Axiom supports using `middleware.ts` files to proxy logs and webVitals to Axiom, this avoids the need to declare the `AXIOM_TOKEN` as a public environment variable.

-To enable this feature, in your middleware.ts file, add the following code:
+To enable this feature, add the following code to your `middleware.ts` file:

 ```ts
 import { axiomMiddleware } from 'next-axiom';